 Celebrate the start of Oktoberfest with a parade at noon on Sept.
 7, 2024, in downtown Helen.
 Helen’s Oktoberfest runs from Thursday to Sunday through September and daily from Sept.
 26 to Oct.
 27, 2024.

 Like with its German counterpart, the celebrations are wildly different from weekday to weekend.
-Weekends are popular with tour and college groups, while weekdays tend to be a bit more family friendly.
+Weekends are popular with tour and college groups, while weekdays tend to be a bit more family-friendly.
 The event is open to all ages.
 Admission is $8 during the week, $10 on Saturdays, and free on Sundays, with food and drink available for purchase.
-The doors open at 6 p.m. throughout the week and at 1 p.m. on Saturday, ending no later than midnight.
+The doors open at 6 p.m. throughout the week and at 1 p.m. on Saturdays and Sundays.

 Where to Stay in Helen for Oktoberfest